Zalexanninev15/MMV/README.md

 adb install -r app/build/outputs/apk/debug/app-debug.apk
 ```

-JDK 17, Android SDK 36. `gradle-wrapper.jar` isn't committed because it's a binary; CI
+Tools: JDK 17, Android SDK 36. `gradle-wrapper.jar` isn't committed because it's a binary.
-uses `gradle/actions/setup-gradle` instead.

-`applicationId` is `io.github.zalexanninev15.magicmusicv`; debug builds get a `.debug`
-suffix so both can sit on the phone at once.

 ---

 ## Tuning notes

+> [!NOTE]
+> The current settings that the application sets immediately are the most optimal from the entry-level point of view.
+However, I recommend that you adjust the audio to your perception of the sound.

 - **Sensitivity** scales the adaptive threshold. ~1.3 for sparse electronic, 1.8–2.2 for
   dense mixes.
 Too low and taps run together into vibration, which defeats the point.